Noise Levels in Kenawood-Rockwood, Lexington, KY | Find Quiet Neighborhoods With Our Sound Map

 Western Kenawood-Rockwood

-Northern Kenawood-Rockwood sounds about 25% louder than Southern Kenawood-Rockwood to the human ear, a 3.2 dBA gap.
+To the human ear, noise in northern Kenawood-Rockwood sounds about 111% louder than in western Kenawood-Rockwood, a 10.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?